Under the Shadow: Critical reception

 Review aggregator website Rotten Tomatoes reports an approval rating of 99% based on 92 reviews, with an average rating of 8/10.
 The site's critics' consensus reads: "Under the Shadow deftly blends seemingly disparate genres to deliver an effective chiller with timely themes and thought-provoking social subtext."
 On Metacritic, the film has an aggregated score of 83/100 based on 20 critic reviews, indicating "universal acclaim".

 Eric Kohn, writing for IndieWire, said: "Jump scares and a frantic parent shielding her child from ominous supernatural forces: These tropes are hardly new to the horror genre, but they receive a fresh spin in 'Under the Shadow.
 He noted some similarities between the film and two other horror films, A Girl Walks Home Alone at Night and The Babadook, and concluded that the film "smartly observes the emotions stirred up by a world defined by restrictions, and the terrifying possibility that they might be inescapable."
 Kevin Maher of The Times gave the film 3/5 stars, describing it as "an eerie, often unsettling, Iranian feminist horror film set in Tehran in 1988, at the height of the Iran-Iraq War."

 David Rooney, writing for The Hollywood Reporter, described the film as "a gripping thriller about a mother and daughter under supernatural siege, which also doubles as a potent allegory for the insidious and very real anxieties of war, political turmoil and a society that oppresses women."
 He concluded: "Anvari deftly builds and sustains tension throughout, crafting a horror movie that respects genre conventions (right down to the safe/not safe ending), while firmly establishing its own distinctive identity."

 In December 2016, film critic Mark Kermode named Under the Shadow his favorite film of 2016.

 On 9 July 2016, the film received the H.R.
 Giger Narcisse prize for the Best Movie at the Neuchâtel International Fantastic Film Festival.

+Stage adaptation

+The film was adapted into a play by Carmen Nasr, premiering at the Almeida Theatre, London, in June 2026.